Numerical computations of geometric ergodicity for stochastic dynamics: Description of algorithm

-\begin{rem} As discussed in Section 2.2, the reflection or synchronous coupling does not give an irreducible process in general, and we use a mixture of independent coupling and reflection (or synchronous) coupling so that the coupling has ``independent components''.
+As discussed in Section 2.2, the reflection/synchronous coupling does not give an irreducible process in general, and we use a mixture of independent coupling and reflection/synchronous coupling so that the coupling has ``independent components''.
 To achieve this, at each step, we generate an i.i.d.
 Bernoulli random variable $\Gamma$ with $\mathbb{P}[ \Gamma = 1] = \beta>0$, which is independent of everything else.
-The independent coupling is chosen whenever $\Gamma = 1,$ and we use reflection (or synchronous) coupling for otherwise.
+The independent coupling is chosen whenever $\Gamma = 1,$ and we use the reflection/synchronous coupling for otherwise.
 It then follows from Lemmata \ref{prop2} and \ref{prop3} that the exponential tail of the coupling time can be generalized to almost every initial values.
 It is difficult to rigorously prove the effect of $\beta$.
 Our numerical simulation result (see section 5.3) shows that a smaller $\beta$ often corresponds to a higher convergence rate because the reflection coupling is more efficient.

-In practice, for all examples we have tested and all couplings we have used, exponential tails starting from different initial values have the same rate.
-We believe that the requirement of independent components is only a technical limitation.
-Lemmata \ref{prop2} and Lemma \ref{prop3} should hold a very general class of irreducible Markov processes and couplings. \end{rem}
+In practice, for all the examples we have tested and all the couplings we have used, the exponential tails starting from different initial values have the same rate.
+We believe that the requirement of the independent components is only a technical limitation.
+Lemmata \ref{prop2} and \ref{prop3} should hold true for a very general class of irreducible Markov processes and couplings.